measurify/stowage/README.md

 # Stowage Service

-This is a RESTful service to **store in pesistent way JSON/XML/etc. entities called "Elements" on the Cloud**
+This is a RESTful service to **store in a persistent way JSON/XML/etc. entities called "Elements" on the Cloud**

 In order to use the service, you need a Stowage account (username and password) and an online server running the service ({{url}})
 Ask info@wondertechweb.com to get a valid account and a server URL.